bettermusic/ChordSheetJS/README.md

 <a name="Comment+isRenderable"></a>

 ### comment.isRenderable() ⇒ <code>boolean</code>
-Indicates whether a Comment should be visible in a formatted chord sheet (except for ChordPro sheets)
+Indicates whether a Comment should be visible in a formatted chord chart (except for ChordPro sheets)

 **Kind**: instance method of [<code>Comment</code>](#Comment)
 <a name="Comment+clone"></a>